ErrorTzy/writings/papers/PhDApps/Draft_3.md

 Now, the previous argument runs, our law "*ZYX necessitates green*" is objectively simpler than this corrected grue-law.
 Therefore, green exhibits objective similarity, not grue.
 Why?
 Because the properties in the simplest laws of nature 'carve nature at its joints'.

 But why would the grue-speakers accept this argument?
 My stipulation is that grue-speakers have different intuitions about simplicity and similarity from ours.
-They take properties, that are disjunctive in our terms, to be genuinely simple similar; likewise they treat disjunctive propositions as simpler.
+They take properties, that are disjunctive in our terms, to be genuinely simple and similar; likewise they treat disjunctive propositions as simpler.
 Given this stipulation, they would say their corrected law is actually simpler than ours.
 Therefore, grue and bleen are more privileged than green.

 In other words, if the meaning of "the best system" could vary, then the best system of laws of nature cannot be objectively established.
 If natural properties are specified by the laws of nature, while the laws of nature can vary in different frameworks, then "naturalness" can vary in different frameworks.
 Therefore, even if the grue-speakers agree with us that, natural properties are metaphysically privileged, the world cannot force the grue-speakers to give up a different extension of "naturalness".[^8]

 ### Grounding

 Maybe "naturalness" is already too niche.
-Indeed, the most orthodoxical way to establish fundamentality is through concepts like grounding.
+Indeed, the most orthodoxical way to establish fundamentality is through grounding: If $x$ grounds $y$, then $x$ is more fundamental than $y$; And if $x$ is ungrounded, then $x$ is fundamental.
+Therefore, if facts about fundamentality were to be fixed, then grounding facts must be somehow fixed.

 ### Positive argument (~1500 words)